Susan "Sue" Owen '94 February 17, 2019 5:06 PM updated: December 10, 2019 3:08 PM

 To make sure your Aggie’s name is on the Roll Call at the Muster you plan to attend:

+Gradually as April approaches, nearly 300 Musters will appear on the map.
+Volunteer organizers are working all over the world to line up locations, meals and speakers.
+By March, most Musters will be listed.
 Check last year’s list, too.
-If there was a Muster near you in 2018, odds are good it will be organized again in 2019.
+If there was a Muster near you last year, odds are good it will be organized again in April.

-These steps are ones that you can help grieving family or friends with.
+Ways you can help grieving family or friends

-They may be assuming they need to head to College Station.
-The Association gets a great number of phone calls in April from Aggies trying to find a Muster or change plans last-minute.
+The Association gets hundreds of phone calls in April from Aggies trying to find a Muster or change plans last-minute.
 Such distress can make an already difficult time harder.

-In 2019, many Musters will be on April 22 and other dates, because April 21 will coincide with Easter, and Muster chairs try to schedule their events so that the largest number of people can attend.
+Check the date: Local Musters may not be held on April 21 itself, as the duty of the Muster chairs is to schedule their events so that the largest number of people can attend.

 Your help, this year and every year, is greatly appreciated.